gbabohernest/100-Days-of-Code/progress/progress.md

 - I implemented the slider functionality with Javascript and dynamically adding the contents to the various element when the dom loads.

 - This project was another great way to practice my javascript skills and it was a great learning experience.
 I am looking forward to building more projects with javascript.

+## Day 31 - 39 [July 09, 2023]

+**Today's Progress**

+- Work on a Frontend Mentor Challenge (Calculator- app)

+- Create the markup for the entire project

+- Did general styling for the project

+- Implement computational functionalities

+- Style individual themes

+- Implement toggle functionalities to enable theme switching

+**Thoughts**

+- This project was a great learning experience for me.
+I did learn a lot while building the project.
+Making research, figuring things out, trying stuff out until it work.
+It took a while to complete this project but I try to soak up everything I could and build it out like the design, which I did and learn in the process.